What is the difference between epoxy and polyurea-polyaspartic?

 How do I know which coating system to use?

-We offer multiple types of coating systems in a vast array of styles and colors.
-Your choices are endless.
-From our basic seamless solid coatings or our partial and full decorative chipped and mica-infused systems, to our beautiful metallic coatings – if you are unsure of which coating system you would like for your space, one of our experts would be happy to describe each of the available options and give you an honest recommendation on which flooring system will best suit your needs.
+If you’re unsure which coating system is best for your space, one of our experts would be happy to describe each available option and give you an honest recommendation on which flooring system will best suit your needs.

 How much does it cost to epoxy a floor?